Skip to main content

 Storybook stories serve two practical purposes: living component documentation and a fast local surface for exploring component states.
 The philosophy is that every shared foundation should have a story, and stories should demonstrate the component's range of states — default, edge cases, responsive behavior, and error states.

 Storybook is now a light regression gate.
-The repo CI verifies the required Storybook contract for shared foundations plus curated admin surfaces, runs a small browser-mode Storybook test lane for storybook-ci stories, then builds the unified Storybook to catch compile-time issues.
+The repo CI verifies the DesignMD contract, generated artifacts, design-token runtime projection, banned vocabulary, required Storybook coverage for shared foundations plus curated admin surfaces and client dialect shell stories, story-quality guardrails for admin, shared Canvas, and curated client PWA/public stories, a small browser-mode Storybook test lane for storybook-ci stories, then builds the unified Storybook to catch compile-time issues.
 Keep the CI tag curated; do not tag every story by default.

 Architecture